blinkist/transaction_logger/README.md

 ## Output

-Given a root transaction, the TransactionLogger is expected to print out every log that occurred under this root transaction, and each sub-transaction's local information.
+By registering a method with TransactionLogger, the TransactionLogger is expected to print out every log that occurred under this method, and each nested method's local information as well.

 When a transaction raises an error, it will log the *error message*, *error class*, and *10 lines* of the backtrace by default.
 This will be logged at the level of the transaction that raised the error.

+Additionally, if no errors are raised, but an *error* or *fatal* log is made, then the TransactionLogger will send it's log hash to the configured logger.

-## Usage
+## Configuration

 Configure the logger by calling TransactionLogger.logger, such as with Ruby's Logger: